MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-TeamChannelUser.md

 # Remove-TeamChannelUser (available in private preview)

 ## SYNOPSIS
-Removes an owner or a member from the private channel.

 Note: the command will return immediately, but the Teams application will not reflect the update immediately, please refresh the members page to see the update.

 To turn an existing Owner into an Member, specify role parameter as Owner.